Why People Are Moving from Providence, RI, to Newport, RI,

 Best Neighborhoods in Newport

 When making your move from Providence, RI, to Newport, RI, , it helps to know the lay of the land.
-Here are some top neighborhoods to explore:
+Here are some top neighborhoods to explore:- The Point: Known for its 18th-century homes and walkability.

 - Historic Hill: Central, charming, and full of character.